 SMB OS Operators, Part IV: Peter Krasilovsky

-For the fourth installment in our series on SMB OS—the broader range of SMB functions that fall outside of, but dovetail with, marketing—we’re cheating and deviating from “operators.”
+In our most recent interview about SMB OS—the broader range of SMB functions that fall outside of, but dovetail with, marketing—we’re cheating and deviating from “operators.”
 Peter Krasilovsky, who publishes Local Onliner, is a leading thinker on SMB OS with years of analyst coverage in SMB payment processing and loyalty strategies.

 In this recent interview, he gives us his take on the state of SMB OS today.

 Street Fight: SMB OS isn’t a new concept in local but is gaining momentum.
 Where are the areas you’re currently seeing movement?
 What sticks out in terms of players that have recently expanded their local business offerings through investment, innovation, or acquisition?

 Peter Krasilovsky: We have had platform services forever … where an anchor company would act as a sales and technology agent for a related company.
 That’s what AOL was.
 In a local context, Yahoo and some others were providing a broad platform for SMBs.
 But we first started talking about the SMB OS in 2003 or so, with two companies:

 ReachLocal and Groupon.
 Both saw it to leverage their audience and SMB customers while also broadening their services.
 Since these companies are publicly owned, the SMB OS concept helped them show an avenue for possible growth.
 Neither of them saw very good results.
 But the short-term PR was helpful.

 Since then, SMB OS growth has become more organic—largely thanks to the development of seamless cloud-based services.
 We see the obvious players, like the domain and website-hosting companies … GoDaddy and Web.com, for instance.